-Needle Point Protectors: Not only do they keep stitches on your needles while you’re not working on your project, but they also keep the needle points from pulling out stitches in the already completed portion of your project.
+- Needle Point Protectors: Not only do they keep stitches on your needles while you’re not working on your project, but they also keep the needle points from pulling out stitches in the already completed portion of your project.

-Stitch Markers: While knitting in the round, the type of stitch markers that sit around your needle (my sister-in-law got me these for Christmas) right after your last stitch of the row, make counting completed rows much easier.
+- Stitch Markers: While knitting in the round, the type of stitch markers that sit around your needle (my sister-in-law got me these for Christmas) right after your last stitch of the row, make counting completed rows much easier.

 Now to the fun part!
 How did I actually learn what to do with my needles, yarn, and stitch markers?!
 YouTube!
 If you haven’t already discovered it, YouTube is a great resource for both knitting and crochet tips, tricks, and techniques.
 So of course, that was my first stop.
 Listed below are some of the videos I used to learn all about the knitting basics I knew I’d need.

 As a crocheter first, I was accustomed to having/working my yarn in my left hand, I found the traditional (also known as the English) way of knitting was very awkward.
 The Continental knitting style helped me learn how to knit while allowing me to handle my yarn in a way that was already familiar to me.

 While I may be used to handling my yarn in my left hand, that doesn’t mean my left hand is very dexterous.
 Therefore while learning how to purl, I struggled with coordinating my left pointer finger enough to bring the yarn in front of and around the needle.
 The Norwegian purl stitch fixed all of that for me!
 It allows you to achieve a purl stitch while keeping the yarn behind the needle.
 Learning to purl this way was a total GAME CHANGER for me.

-Basic Beginner Knitted Hat (Beanie) Tutorial – Here, Brittany from b.hooked walks you through the entire creation of a knitted beanie, worked in the round.
+In the tutorial linked above, Brittany from b.hooked walks you through the entire creation of a knitted beanie.
 I found this tutorial extremely helpful as not only does she walk you through the stitches needed, and how to complete them, but she also takes you through the process of making the beanie step by step.
-This means there’s no guess work on our part as to how to do or complete a portion of the pattern.
+This meant there wasn’t any guess work on my part as to how to do or complete each portion of the pattern.

 I think it’s important to pause here and tell you that once I understood the basics of the both the knit and purl stitches, I practiced them over and over again, row after row.
 What does that mean?
 It means I would cast on 20 or so stitches, and practice the knit stitch row after row to really imprint the technique of it into my brain.
 After that, I switched to the purl stitch and repeated the process.
-While this may sound time consuming and boring, I think it is exceptionally important to master these basic stitches (and your tension) before moving on to a pattern.
+While this may sound time consuming and boring, I think it is exceptionally important to master these basic stitches (and your tension) before attempting a pattern.

 Beginner Friendly Patterns

-The Roseaux Turban by DeBrosse – Teresa delivers another fabulous pattern full of picture tutorials for making a stylish turban-like headband.
+- The Roseaux Turban by DeBrosse – Teresa delivers another fabulous pattern full of picture tutorials for making a stylish turban-like headband.

-The Dawson Beanie by Knot & Stitch – Are you looking to create a super bulky, ribbed beanie that looks amazingly luxurious?
+- The Dawson Beanie by Knot & Stitch – Are you looking to create a super bulky, ribbed beanie that looks amazingly luxurious?
 Look no further than this pattern.
 I made mine in Wool and the Gang’s Crazy Sexy Wool in their Cameo Rose color… I’m obsessed!